wackydodo/DLW/README.md

-# DLW Model
+##Overview

-Applying Asset Pricing Theory to Calibrate the Price of Climate Risk.......
+This project Applying Asset Pricing Theory to Calibrate the Price of Climate Risk.......

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Prerequisitesca

 * Python 2.7 or Python 3.0 +
 * Works on Windows, Mac